Washer72/BuildButler/README.md

    - Copyright details
    - Author
    - Locale
-   *Note:* The locale combobox is locked during the build process and re-enabled after conversion.
+   *Note:* All buttons and information entered is locked during the build process and re-enabled after conversion.

 5. **Build Tab:**
    Click **Start Packaging** to begin the build.
 The progress bar will animate while PyInstaller processes your script, and when conversion is complete, a completion sound will play and all temporary files will be automatically cleaned up.